Artificial-Noise-Aided Secure Near-Field MIMO With Fluid Antenna Systems

-With the development of massive multiple-input multiple-output (mMIMO), millimeter-wave (mmWave), and terahertz (THz) technologies, the Rayleigh distance of antenna arrays has expanded significantly due to the large array apertures and high carrier frequencies involved \cite{lu2023Near}.
-As a result, practical mobile access links may operate in the near-field (NF) region, where electromagnetic (EM) propagation exhibits spherical wavefronts, leading to spatially varying amplitude and phase distributions that depend on both angle and distance \cite{Wu2024Enabling}.
+With the emergence of massive multiple-input multiple-output (mMIMO), millimeter-wave (mmWave), and terahertz (THz) technologies, the Rayleigh distance of antenna arrays has been significantly extended due to enlarged apertures and reduced wavelengths \cite{lu2023Near}.
+As a result, practical mobile access links may operate in the near-field (NF) region, where electromagnetic (EM) propagation is characterized by spherical wavefronts and spatially nonuniform amplitude and phase responses depending on both angle and distance \cite{Wu2024Enabling}.
 These angle--distance-dependent channel characteristics provide additional spatial selectivity for PLS, which is particularly useful for protecting location-sensitive and privacy-critical mobile services.
 Existing NF-PLS studies have exploited this property from different perspectives.
-Directional modulation with fully analog precoding and embedded AN is employed to secure transmission in both angle and distance domains.
+Directional modulation with fully analog precoding and embedded AN was adopted in \cite{Chen2024NFDM} to secure transmission in both angle and distance domains.
 A max--min secrecy beam-focusing problem under a hybrid beamforming (HBF) architecture was formulated in \cite{Nasir2024MaxMin} to improve the worst-case secrecy performance.
-A comprehensive study in \cite{Zhang2025NFPLS} provides performance analysis and a streamlined near-field beamforming design, demonstrating that appropriately structured AN can approach near-optimal secrecy with substantially reduced complexity.
-The authors of \cite{Tang2025ANBF} consider a THz scenario and adopt maximum-ratio transmission by steering the information and AN beams toward the legitimate user and the eavesdropper, respectively, and further derive a closed-form power allocation.
-Wavefront hopping with engineered Bessel and Airy profiles is investigated in \cite{Petrov2025WFH} to reshape the near-field distribution and reduce interception probability.
-However, these contributions are restricted to multiple-input single output (MISO) links.
-In MIMO systems, the effective apertures at both the transmitter and receiver enlarge the Rayleigh distance and introduce stronger angle--distance coupling across multiple spatial streams, which makes secure mobile access more dependent on joint spatial, power, and hardware-aware signal design.
-A recent study \cite{zhang2024physical} extends NF-PLS to a MIMO setting and maximizes secrecy through a two-stage HBF design under spherical-wave CSI, where secrecy is mainly achieved via beam focusing.
-This reliance on focusing favors very large arrays, whereas at mmWave and THz bands small-array MIMO links also operate in the near field but offer limited focusing gain.
-These observations motivate a joint BF and AN design tailored to NF-MIMO and the exploration of additional antenna-domain DoF, so as to support secure and hardware-constrained mobile communication systems.
+The work in \cite{Zhang2025NFPLS} analyzed near-field secrecy performance and developed a low-complexity beamforming design, showing that structured AN can approach near-optimal secrecy performance.
+For THz systems, \cite{Tang2025ANBF} steered the information and AN beams toward the legitimate user and the eavesdropper, respectively, and derived a closed-form power-allocation solution.
+In addition, wavefront hopping with engineered Bessel and Airy profiles was investigated in \cite{Petrov2025WFH} to reshape the NF field distribution and reduce interception probability.
+Nevertheless, the above designs are mainly restricted to multiple-input single-output (MISO) links.
+In NF-MIMO systems, the effective apertures at both the transmitter and receiver enlarge the Rayleigh distance and introduce stronger angle--distance coupling across multiple spatial streams, which makes secure mobile access more dependent on joint spatial, power, and hardware-aware signal design.
+A recent study \cite{zhang2024physical} extended NF-PLS to a MIMO setting and maximized secrecy through a two-stage HBF design under spherical-wave CSI, where secrecy mainly relies on beam focusing.
+However, focusing-dominant designs are most effective for very large arrays, whereas compact or non-extremely-large mmWave/THz MIMO arrays may still operate in the NF region but provide limited focusing gain.
+This motivates a joint BF--AN design for NF-MIMO and the exploration of additional antenna-domain DoF, so as to support secure and hardware-constrained mobile communication systems.